 - Angkor Temples Private Small-Group Tour

-Photography: Shooting in the morning will give you the best light on the temple
+You can find Baphuon Temple slightly northwest of Bayon Temple.
+Shooting in the morning will give you the best light on the temple.